My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 (The English version of this article can be found here.)

 Enderal: Forgotten Stories, dříve známý jako Enderal: Shards of Order, je mod pro hru Skyrim, často považovaný za vlastní, samostatnou hru díky svému nevídanému rozměru a kvalitě.
-Od roku 2020 lokalizuji1 Enderal do češtiny.
+Mezi roky 2020 a 2025 jsem lokalizoval1 Enderal do češtiny, a to jak klasický Enderal, tak fanouškovský port Enderalu pro Skyrim Special Edition.

 Obsah